ssaring/sportstracker/sportstracker/docs/README.txt

 repository is hosted at GitHub.
 URL: https://github.com/ssaring/sportstracker

-Subversion was used until SportsTracker 4.2.1, since version 4.3.0 the development has been switched to Mercurial and since version 6.1.0 to Git.

-The SVN history was not imported to the Mercurial repository, there are too much revisions, which are not interesting anymore (also from Mono/.NET past).
-So we used the chance to start with a lean Mercurial repository.
-The SVN repository will stay online at SourceForge for being able to access all history revisions, if really needed.
-But there will be no future commits to SVN anymore, they will all go to the Git repository.

 You can find further details for the SCM usage and the collaboration workflow at the GitHub project site and in the Git / GitHub documentation.